🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 📊 Our Test Results:

-• 🎯 Ticketing & Support Scale: Zendesk handles 200,000+ customers vs HoneyBook’s small-business focus — Zendesk wins
+• 🎯 Customer Support Software Scale: Zendesk serves 200,000+ customers worldwide vs HoneyBook’s small businesses focus — Zendesk wins

-• AI Automation: Zendesk AI resolves 80% of routine inquiries vs HoneyBook’s AI writing assist — Zendesk wins
+• AI Automation: Zendesk AI resolves 80% of routine support requests vs HoneyBook’s AI Writing Assistant — Zendesk wins

-• 💰 Pricing Entry Point: HoneyBook starts at $29/month vs Zendesk’s $55/agent/month — HoneyBook wins
+• 💰 Zendesk’s Pricing vs HoneyBook Cost: HoneyBook starts at $29/month vs Zendesk’s $55/agent/month — HoneyBook wins

-• 🔌 Integrations: Zendesk offers 1,300+ pre-built apps vs HoneyBook’s curated set — Zendesk wins
+• 🔌 Zendesk Marketplace: Over 1,300 pre-built apps and integrations — Zendesk wins

-• 📋 Client Management: HoneyBook bundles contracts, invoices & scheduling — HoneyBook wins
+• 📋 Client Portal & CRM: HoneyBook bundles contracts, invoices, scheduling — HoneyBook wins

-Are you stuck choosing between customer support software and a client management platform?
+Are you stuck choosing between customer service software and a client management CRM?

-Zendesk vs HoneyBook both help businesses manage client relationships.
-But they do it in very different ways.
+Zendesk and HoneyBook both help businesses manage customer interactions.
+But they solve very different problems.

-We tested both platforms for three weeks.
-We compared their features, pricing, and real-world performance.
+We tested both tools for three weeks.
+We compared their features, pricing, support tickets handling, and customer experience workflows.

 Here’s exactly what we found.